-The Producer Life LOA must be actively held or renewed in conjunction with Producer Variable Life and Variable Annuities in Connecticut to renew.
+The insurance producer Life LOA must be actively held or renewed in conjunction with insurance producer Variable Life and Variable Annuities in Connecticut to renew.

 Partial renewals are NOT allowed.

-Applicant must hold active single lines of Property and Casualty as a Producer or renew simultaneously to be eligible for Surplus Lines renewal.
+Applicant must hold active single lines of Property and Casualty as an insurance producer or renew simultaneously to be eligible for Surplus Lines renewal.

 Casualty Adjuster, MVPD Appraisers, Public Adjuster, Surplus Lines and Third Party Administrators applicants cannot enter 'Doing Business As '(DBA) name.